Weak disorder asymptotics in the stochastic mean-field model of distance: Proofs

-Now we are ready to prove Theorem \ref{theo:wt-shwp}:\\ {\bf Completion of the proof of Theorem \ref{theo:wt-shwp}:} First consider the rate function $\lambda_n(t)$ of the collision time given in Proposition \ref{prop:rate-finite-n}.
-By Proposition \ref{prop:coupling-simul}, in the summation arising in this rate function, we can replace the terms $\SWG_t^{\sss(i)}$ by $\BP_t^{\sss(i)}$ as the effect on the rate function is asymptotically negligible, where $\BP_t^{\sss(i)}$ are the independent CTBPs that have been coupled with $\SWG_t^{\sss(i)}$ to understand the optimal path on $\KK_n$.
-Note that while these CTBPs intrinsically depend on $n$ since we have used the randomization in $\KK_n$ to construct the CTBPs.
-By \eqref{eqn:lrv}, \eqn{ \e^{-\lambda t}|\BP_t^{\sss(i)}| \convas W_n^{\sss(i)}, } where $W_n^{\sss(i)}$ are independent and identically distributed as the limit variable in \eqref{eqn:lrv}.
+\begin{pf*}{Completion of the proof of Theorem \ref{theo:wt-shwp}} First, consider the rate function $\lambda_n(t)$ of the collision time given in Proposition~\ref{prop:rate-finite-n}.
+By Proposition~\ref {prop:coupling-simul}, in the summation arising in this rate function, we can replace the terms $\SWG_t^{(i)}$ by $\BP_t^{(i)}$ as the effect on the rate function is asymptotically negligible, where $\BP_t^{(i)}$ are the independent CTBPs that have been coupled with $\SWG_t^{(i)}$ to understand the optimal path on $\KK_n$.
+Note that while the law of these CTBPs is independent of $n$, their realizations intrinsically depend on~$n$,\vadjust{\goodbreak} since we have used the randomization in $\KK_n$ to construct the CTBPs.
+We will indicate this dependence by adding a subscript $n$.
+By \eqref{eqn:lrv},